- Shan Robinson

 Special Collections: Our Special Collections contain historic and rare material which can be especially useful for accessing as primary sources of information for your dissertation.
 The collections cover wide-ranging subjects across thousands of irreplaceable books, journals, pamphlets, and newspapers - nearly 30,000 items in all.

 I am also available to assist visiting scholars and the local community with their library research needs.
-This guide gives an overview of library services for visitors.

 I am involved in community outreach programmes such as, “The North & Mid Wales Reaching Wider Partnership.”
 Reaching Wider aims to increase higher education participation from groups and communities in Wales by raising aspirations, and creating new study opportunities and learning pathways to higher education.